rPPG-Toolbox: Deep Remote PPG Toolbox: Introduction

-In this paper, we present a comprehensive rPPG-Toolbox\footnote{\url{https://github.com/ubicomplab/rPPG-Toolbox}} of methods for camera physiological measurement.
-We include: 1) supporting for multiple public datasets, 2) preprocessing code to format the datasets for training neural models, 3) implementations of neural model architectures and unsupervised learning methods, 4) building evaluation and inference pipelines for neural supervised and unsupervised learning methods for reproducibility.
-We hope that is toolbox helps the research community to establish clearer benchmarks and compare methods in a fairer way.
+In this paper, we present an end-to-end toolbox\footnote{\url{https://github.com/ubicomplab/rPPG-Toolbox}} for camera-based physiological measurement.
+This toolbox includes: 1) support for six public datasets, 2) pre-processing code to format the datasets for training neural models, 3) implementations of six neural model architectures and six unsupervised learning methods, 4) evaluation and inference pipelines for supervised and unsupervised learning methods for reproducibility and 5) enabling advanced neural training and inference such as weakly supervised pseudo labels, motion augmentation and multitask learning.
+We use this toolbox to publish clear and reproducible benchmarks that we hope will provide a foundation for the community to compare methods in a more rigorous and informative manner.